-Attach the brake rotors to the front wheels using the screws provided with the brakes.
+Attach the brake rotors to the front and rear (700 ONLY) wheels using the screws provided with the brakes.

-Both the brake rotors and the tread on the tire are directional so attention must be paid to how they are mounted.
+Both the brake rotors and the tires are directional so attention must be paid to how they are mounted.
 The direction of the brake rotor and tire must match!